russ-blaisdell/nextgen-engineering/docs/hyperscaler-governance/overview.md

 1. Security - Ensure proper security monitoring tools are used to detect breaches of the security
 1. Security - Ensure only security team approved cloud services are used by teams

-The above are just a few of the many forms of governance teams seek for their cloud adoption.
-This blog is not intended to cover all of the various forms of governance but instead to focus on how to manage a governance lifecycle where policies will evolve over time and to enable various independent development and operations groups to work together in rolling out these changes in a successful manner.

-## Engineering Goals
+### Engineering Goals

  The following are some common operational goals for engineering and operations teams:

 1. Outage Avoidance - Never do anything in production that was not done previously in a lower environment
 2. Fast - Automate everything, no manual steps, no service now, no old world IT/ITIL Service Management
 3. Flat - Push decision-making down to the lowest appropriate level

+### Summary
+  The above are just a few of the many forms of goals the teams have for their cloud adoption.
+This blog is not intended to cover all of the goals but instead to focus on how to manage a governance lifecycle where policies will evolve over time and to enable various independent development and operations groups to work together in rolling out these changes in a successful manner.

 ## Overview
 ![AWS Overview](../images/hyperscaler-governance/Hyperscaler-Operational-Management-Amazon.drawio.png)